December 01, 2020

 An increased risk can be attributed to a lack of user education and security vulnerabilities associated with the use of personal devices, according to respondents.
 Another factor has been the unsanctioned use of collaboration tools and apps.

 SMBs are at risk - particularly those that work in highly targeted industries.
 MSPs report that healthcare was the most vulnerable industry during the pandemic (59%), followed by finance/insurance (50%), and government (45%).
-The education sector has also been a favoured target as schools, colleges, and universities moved to remote platforms and often lack the IT infrastructure and cyber security education/awareness amongst its users to prevent attacks.
+The education sector has also been a favored target as schools, colleges, and universities moved to remote platforms and often lack the IT infrastructure and cybersecurity education/awareness amongst its users to prevent attacks.
+Just last week, Baltimore County Public Schools was hit with an attack and forced to close while they worked on a resolution.

 According to our report, MSPs expect attacks to continue in earnest with as many as 92% predicting more attacks this year and into 2021.